firaenv/dots/README.md

 # Who Am I
 <img align="left" border="0" padding="4" src="https://gitlab.com/Zaney/dotfiles/-/raw/master/pictureofme.JPG">
 I am Tyler Kelley, a humble content creator.
 You can find me over at YouTube (https://www.youtube.com/c/ZaneyOG) as well as over on LBRY (https://lbry.tv/@OfficialZaney:8).
 My content focuses on Linux, window managers, and gaming.
 My content is heavily inspired by DT (DistroTube: https://www.youtube.com/c/DistroTube) and TLG (The Linux Gamer: https://www.youtube.com/channel/UCv1Kcz-CuGM6mxzL3B1_Eiw).
+Definitely give their content a look if your new to Linux!

+My goal is to demonstrate just how far gaming in Linux has come.
+Hopefully I can also show that having a very customized window manager and Linux install isn't as hard as people make it out to be.

 # My Social Links
 Mastodon - https://social.linux.pizza/@Zaney